-We target the development of an "as-continuous-as-possible" (ACAP) toolpath for surface models such that the number of transfer moves is minimized.
-The key idea is our proposal of a "onepath patch" (OPP) criterion to represent a surface patch that can be printed in a continuous toolpath on a combination of flat and curved layers.
+We target the development of an As-Continuous-As-Possible (ACAP) toolpath for surface models such that the number of transfer moves is minimized.
+The key idea is our proposal of a One-Path Patch (OPP) criterion to represent a surface patch that can be printed in a continuous toolpath on a combination of flat and curved layers.
 We propose a bottom-up OPP merging algorithm to decompose the given shell model into a minimal number of OPPs to generate the ACAP toolpath.
-This paper makes the following contributions to the literature:
+This article makes the following contributions to the literature:

-- We introduce an original, constraints on fabrication-aware criterion called the "one-path patch" (OPP) for representing the surface patch of a shell that can be printed along one path in the context of printing schemes based on both flat and curved layers. - We propose an algorithm for decomposing the given shell surface into a minimal number of OPPs and generating the "as-continuous-as-possible" (ACAP) collision-free toolpath. - We adapt our technique as a general computation framework for printing shell models in an ACAP manner on three-axis extrusion-based printing platforms.
+- We introduce OPP, an original, constraints on fabricationaware criterion for representing the surface patch of a shell that can be printed along one path in the context of printing schemes based on both flat and curved layers. - We propose an algorithm for decomposing the given shell surface into a minimal number of OPPs and generating the ACAP collision-free toolpath. - We adapt our technique as a general computation framework for printing shell models in an ACAP manner on three-axis extrusion-based printing platforms.